603 - Smoking/NonSmoking

 Smoking is prohibited in all University buildings in accordance with the City of Chicago Clean Indoor Air Ordinance 7-32-010.

-- Smoking complaints under the University policy are to be submitted to the University's Safety and Environmental Affairs Office (phone 702-9999).
-This office will assign an officer to investigate and evaluate the complaint and route the complaint along with the findings to the administrative officer or academic dean of the unit against which the complaint is lodged.
+- Smoking complaints under the University policy are to be submitted to the University's Environmental Health and Safety office at 773-702-9999.
+This office will assign a specialist to investigate and evaluate the complaint and route the complaint along with the findings to the administrative officer or academic dean of the unit against which the complaint is lodged.
 It is the responsibility of the appropriate administrative officer or academic dean to ensure that this policy is observed.

 - Enforcement of non-smoking areas in all buildings shall be in accordance with the City of Chicago Building Code and the City of Chicago Clean Indoor Air Ordinance, which allows an employee to designate his or her own work area as a non-smoking area.